A convolutional approach to bounding the number of polyominoes: Abstract

 \section{Abstract}

 Although known lower bounds for the growth rate $\lambda$ of polyominoes, or Klarner's constant, are already close to the empirically estimated value $4.06$, almost no conceptual progress on upper bounds has occurred since the seminal work of Klarner and Rivest (1973).
-Their approach, based on enumerating millions of local neighborhoods (``twigs'') yielded $\lambda \le 4.649551$, later refined by Barequet and Shalah (2022) to $\lambda \le 4.5252$ using trillions of configurations.
-The inefficiency lies in representing each polyomino as an almost unrestricted sequence of twigs once the large set of neighborhoods is fixed.
+Their approach, based on enumerating millions of local neighborhoods (also called ``twigs'') yielded $\lambda \le 4.649551$, later refined by Barequet and Shalah (2022) to $\lambda \le 4.5252$ using trillions of configurations.
+The inefficiency lies in representing each polyomino as an almost unrestricted sequence of neighborhoods once the large set of neighborhoods is fixed.

-We introduce a recurrence-based framework that constrains how local neighborhoods concatenate.
+We introduce a recurrence-based approach that constrains how local neighborhoods concatenate.
 Using a small system of convolution-type recurrences, we obtain $\lambda \le 4.5238$.
-The proof is short, self-contained, and fully verifiable by hand.
+The proof is short, self-contained, and hand-checkable.
 Despite the marginal numerical improvement, the main contribution is methodological: replacing trillions of configurations with a concise one-page system of recurrences.

-The framework can be extended, with modest computational assistance, to further tighten the bound and to address other combinatorial systems governed by similar local constraints.
+In addition, we present a new technique for rigorously bounding the growth of recurrences to any precision, applicable to a broad range of settings with nonnegative coefficients.
+The resulting upper bound even comes with a nice feature: a small set of parameters serves as the certificate for the bound, that is, one does not need to check more than a few arithmetic calculations to trust the bound.